nikolanovoselec/m365-mcp-server/TECHNICAL.md

 ### 5. Durable Object WebSocket Delegation Timing

 **Problem Description**:
 When using the OAuth provider wrapper pattern, WebSocket upgrade requests must be delegated to the Durable Object before any OAuth processing occurs.
 The OAuth provider's middleware intercepts all requests and attempts to parse them as HTTP, which corrupts the WebSocket upgrade handshake.
-By the time the request reaches our handler, the WebSocket upgrade is already broken.
-This timing issue forces us to detect and delegate WebSocket requests at the earliest possible point in the request pipeline.
+By the time the request reaches the handler, the WebSocket upgrade is already broken.
+This timing issue requires detecting and delegating WebSocket requests at the earliest possible point in the request pipeline.

 **Technical Impact**: